Convergence analysis of a solver for the linear Poisson--Boltzmann model: An interior-exterior domain decomposition method

-In particular, when $\kappa=0$, the HSP equation becomes the Laplace equation, and we use the $\mathcal S_0$ and $\widetilde{\mathcal S}_0$ to denote the corresponding single-layer operator and potential for Laplace equation.
+In the special case where $\kappa=0$, the homogeneous screened Poisson (HSP) equation (\ref{eq:lpb2}) reduces to the Laplace equation, and we denote the corresponding single-layer operator as $\mathcal S_0$.

-The initial problem \eqref{eq:lpb} defined in $\mathbb R^3$ is transformed equivalently into two subproblems \eqref{eq:lpb2} defined in $\Omega$ and coupled on the interface $\Gamma$ with conditions \eqref{eq:coupling}.
-This means that the original interior-exterior transmission problem is actually recasted to an interior-interior transmission problem.
+The original problem \eqref{eq:lpb}, defined in $\mathbb R^3$, is equivalently transformed into two subproblems \eqref{eq:lpb2}, which are defined in $\Omega$ and coupled at the interface $\Gamma$ by the conditions \eqref{eq:coupling}.
+This transformation recasts the original interior-exterior transmission problem as an interior-interior transmission problem.